Podcast Cameras: The Best Options for 2026

 Why smartphones make good podcast cameras.

-Almost 70% of the world owns a smartphone these days — the average person doesn’t have to spend a penny to record quality podcast videos.
+Almost 70% of the world owns a smartphone these days—the average person doesn’t have to spend a penny to record quality podcast videos.
 They also offer plenty of compatibility with software, accessories, and editing tools.

 The iPhone 13 Pro, for example, records 4K video up to 60 fps.
 The Samsung Galaxy S21 supports 8K at 24 fps.
-If you don’t want to record lower than 60 fps, you can ‘settle’ for the company’s 4K UHD resolution.

 Smartphone features